Table Of Contents

 Skilled concrete technicians create channels in the concrete and use specialized equipment to lift and level the existing concrete slab.
 Once they reach the desired height, the concrete’s surface undergoes refinishing, including crack-filling, to restore its visual appeal without needing new concrete.

-2. Pumping compounds through the drill holes to fill voids and create backpressure
+- Step 2: Pumping compounds through the drill holes to fill voids and create backpressure.

-3. Patching drill holes once the concrete is in position
+- Step 3: Patching drill holes once the concrete is in position.

 Types of Concrete Lifting